MicrosoftDocs/data-integration/data-integration/vnet/use-data-gateways-sources-power-bi.md

 - Snowflake on Azure
 - PostgreSQL
 - SQL Server
-- And more...
-All data sources shown when creating a connection are supported
+- And more&mdash;all data sources shown when creating a connection are supported

 ## Azure Active Directory single sign-on for Direct Query